NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/docs/workspace_management.md

     -p, --cpu=                      Number of CPUs to reserve for new JupyterLab workspace.
 Format: '0.5', '1', etc. If not specified, no CPUs will be reserved.
     -s, --source-snapshot-name=     Name of Kubernetes VolumeSnapshot to use as source for clone.
 Either -s/--source-snapshot-name or -j/--source-workspace-name must be specified.
     -b, --load-balancer             Option to choose a LoadBalancer service instead of using NodePort service.
 If not specified, NodePort service will be utilized.
+    -r, --allocate-resource=        Option to specify custom resource allocations, ex. 'nvidia.com/mig-1g.5gb=1'.
+If not specified, no custom resource will be allocated.
 ```

 ##### Example Usage